The ultimate Section 508 compliance checklist for 2026

 If you are a federally-funded organization, or a service provider to federally-funded organizations, you need to comply with Section 508 of the Rehabilitation Act.

 Under Section 508, you need to ensure that your website, along with your other information and communication technology (ICT), is accessible to people with disabilities.
+Here at accessiBe, we want to make sure you can do just that.

 But what does that entail?